mka-1/E-Health/README.md

 About the project:
-The project is a Web application developed on Django that allows reserving appointments based on availability and time of doctors.
-The software tool also offers the option of registering doctors and patients.
-If you login as an admin, you will have the ability to create, update and delete accounts (of both doctors and patients) and appointments.
+The project is a Web application developed on Django that allows the reservation of appointments based on availability and time of doctors.
+Integration with Cisco Webex allows patients and doctors to meet using video audio and chat.
+The software tool allows the registration of doctors and patients to the system.
+If you login as an admin, you will have the ability to create, update and delete accounts (of both doctors and patients) as well as manage appointments.